luiscoco/eShop_Tutorial-Step10_Adding_RabbitMQ/README.md

 **Key Features**:

-Resource Configuration: Allows the addition of RabbitMQ server resources to the application model using the AddRabbitMQ method
+**Resource Configuration**: Allows the addition of RabbitMQ server resources to the application model using the AddRabbitMQ method

-Management Plugin Support: Enables the RabbitMQ management plugin for monitoring and management purposes through the WithManagementPlugin method
+**Management Plugin Support**: Enables the RabbitMQ management plugin for monitoring and management purposes through the WithManagementPlugin method

-Data Persistence Options: Supports configuring data persistence using volumes or bind mounts to ensure data durability across container restarts
+**Data Persistence Options**: Supports configuring data persistence using volumes or bind mounts to ensure data durability across container restarts

-Health Checks: Automatically adds health checks to verify that the RabbitMQ server is running and that a connection can be established
+**Health Checks**: Automatically adds health checks to verify that the RabbitMQ server is running and that a connection can be established

 ### 4.2.
 We modify the eShop.AppHost middleware